steveseguin/social_stream/README.md

 You're ready to start using it!

+If you see the browser say there is an "Error", specifically a manifest v2 warning or something, you can safely ignore it.
+It is not actually an error and will not impact the function of the extension.

-Please note that you will need to manually update the extension to access newer versions; it currently does not auto-update aspects of the extension; just the dock and single overlay page auto-update as they are hosted online.
+Please note also that you will need to manually update the extension to access newer versions; it currently does not auto-update aspects of the extension; just the dock and single overlay page auto-update as they are hosted online.

 #### Updating